September 14, 2011

 My daughter presented with all the celiac symptoms, yet when tested , came back negative.
 We tried the gluten free lifestyle, and stuck to it, and believe it or not, it took 4 months to heal her system. – Anne in Canada

 I want to let others who are new to celiac disease to hang in there with the diet.
 It took me exactly six months to finally get back to feeling normal.
 The diet DOES work! – Phyllis

 I have a wheat allergy and I saw complete resolution of bloating and abdominal pain within 3 days.
 John also experienced relief from his celiac symptoms fairly quickly.
 Many of my readers also see reduction or relief of symptoms within a few days or a few weeks, so it’s not always a long process.

 Another reason that you may not see an improvement on a gluten free diet, is that you may not actually be gluten free.
 In order to know that you are gluten free, you need to be sure that the food that you eat is gluten free from the moment it is produced to the moment it enters your mouth.
 This will require that you become familiar with looking for Gluten Free labels, learning to interpret the many allergy manufacturing warnings, calling manufacturers that don’t provide any allergy information, and making sure that gluten in your kitchen is not making it’s way into your food.

 This is a lot to figure out.
 It is.
-(That’s why the chapter in my ebook that deals with this is the longest chapter) But, to really be sure about whether gluten is causing your problems you need to learn about all of this stuff, do it, and then patiently wait to see how your body reacts to no gluten.
+(That’s why the chapter in my right sidebar of my blog that deals with this is the longest chapter) But, to really be sure about whether gluten is causing your problems you need to learn about all of this stuff, do it, and then patiently wait to see how your body reacts to no gluten.

 Is Gluten My Only Problem?